kubernetes/website/content/en/docs/reference/config-api/apiserver-audit.v1.md

 and response bodies from being written to the API audit log.</p>
 <ul>
 <li>a value of 'true' will drop the managed fields from the API audit log</li>
-<li>a value of 'false' indicates that the managed fileds should be included
+<li>a value of 'false' indicates that the managed fields should be included
 in the API audit log
 Note that the value, if specified, in this rule will override the global default If a value is not specified then the global default specified in